MitjaNemec/PlaceFootprints/README.md

 - choose from which sheets you want the footprints to place from the next box down
 - select the arrangement (linear, matrix, circular)
 - select place dimension (step in x and y axes in linear and matrixc mode and angle step and radius in circlar mode)
+- optionally set additional rotation of every n-th footprint (useful in matrix layout if you need to rotate footprint in every other row to ease layout)
 - run the plugin (click `Ok`)

 ## Visual Examples